foldda/rda/README.md

 You may have noticed the API's Rda class supports storing only two data type values: the first is type "string", the second is type "Rda" (via recurrsion).
 The recurrsion takes advantage of an RDA string's interesting property for havinv a "**recursive storage structure**", that is, you can store an Rda object inside another Rda object.
 That's because the RDA's multi-dimensional encoding space can be (almost) unlimited expanded into new deminsions (through introducing additional dilimiters to the encoding process), and any one sub-dimension is also a multi-dimensional array itself and offers the same storaging property and capacity as its containing parent-dimension.
 Reflecting this in the API is that an Rda object (having a multi-dimensional space) can be stored inside another Rda object (as one of its sub-dimensions).

-In the following example code it sends random data, as a serialized RDA string using the API, to a file, the reads and restores the data from the file.
+In the following example code it sends random data, as a serialized RDA string using the API, to a file, then reads and restores the data from the file.

 ```csharp
     using Charian;